What is Ethereum?

 — The Ethereum blockchain hosts a vast number of non-native crypto assets on its network.
 The most famous ones are ERC20 tokens.

 Ethereum is currently(*) the second-largest cryptocurrency and has been around for many years.
 It has made its way to the top by having unique features, including an enormous ecosystem of other cryptocurrencies running on its blockchain.
+But what is Ethereum exactly?
 In this article we will be taking a close look at the Ethereum blockchain.

 The Ethereum blockchain was created back in 2015 and quickly rose to become the second largest cryptocurrency by market capitalization, right after Bitcoin.
 Vitalik Buterin, one of Ethereum’s co-founders, envisioned a blockchain where the only limitations for potential use-cases would be developers’ creativity.
 He outlined the promise of Ethereum and its functions in its whitepaper in 2013.
 Ethereum is also often called “programmable money” due to its most notable key feature.